 Personally, I see nothing wrong with two sets of catchlights.

-Subjects with pronounced brows, false eyelashes or hooded eyes might take a little more tweaking than others.
+Subjects with pronounced brows, false eyelashes or hooded eyes might take a little more tweaking of light position than others.
 Asking them to tilt their chin upwards slightly will also help get the light into your subject’s eyes.

 Advantages of clamshell lighting

-The biggest advantage of clamshell lighting is that you don’t need a lot of studio strobes to create a professional looking image, but also that you can use it in a small space.
+The biggest advantage of clamshell lighting is that you don’t need a lot of studio strobes to create a professional looking image, and you can use it in a small space.